recommenders-team/recommenders/README.md

 We have a new release [Recommenders 0.6.0](https://github.com/microsoft/recommenders/releases/tag/0.6.0)!

-Now you can install Recommenders using pip!
-In addition there are lots of bug fixes and utilities improvement.
+Recommenders is now on PyPI and can be installed using pip!
+In addition there are lots of bug fixes and utilities improvements.

 ## Introduction